 - App approval controls

 Limitations: YouTube filtering options are basic (3 levels).
 Android/Chromebook focused.
 Doesn't work well for Windows/Mac.
+For more on device-specific differences, see Chromebook vs personal device controls.

 Best for: Android/Chromebook families wanting free, basic controls.